-The speedometer shows the vehicle speed in both miles per hour (mph) and kilometers per hour (km/h).
+The speedometer shows the speed in miles per hour (mph) or kilometers per hour (km/h).
+See DIC Vehicle Personalization on page 4-46 for more information.

 The odometer shows how far the vehicle has been driven, in either miles (used in the United States) or kilometers (used in Canada).